adibenmati/node-red-mongo-storage-plugin/README.md

 Node Red Mongo Storage Plugin
 ===============================

-This module allows you to store your flows and library entries in MongoDB.
+This plugin allows you to store your flows and library entries in MongoDB.

-Usage
+The plugin creates a collection per entity type and save each entity seperatly which lead to increased performance.

+Getting Started
 -----

 For this one, you'll need a separate script to start your Node Red, as per the guide for running a custom Node-Red inside your process:

 http://nodered.org/docs/embedding.html
-You can also check my example node-red-app in the github repository
+You can also check my example node-red-app in the github repository : https://github.com/adibenmati/node-red-mongo-storage-plugin/blob/master/examples/node-red-app.js

 Firstly, require the module: